ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 ===========================

-Protobuf service definitions provide the API specification for underlying server implementations, so that each consuming client library has a clear contract for gRPC data messages.
-Ideally, the .proto files have a single repository established as the source of truth for the .proto files, organized by API version increment as the API definition expands and changes.
+Protobuf service definitions provide the API specification for underlying server implementations so that each consuming client library has a clear contract for gRPC data messages.
+Ideally, the PROTO files have a single repository established as the source of truth for the ``.proto`` files, organized by API version increment as the API definition expands and changes.
-Since most client libraries are custom implementations enhancing the developer experience when consuming the service, releasing the Protobuf definitions publicly gives full flexibility to the developer to operate at the abstraction layer they choose to do so.
+Because most client libraries are custom implementations enhancing the developer experience when consuming the service, releasing the Protobuf definitions publicly gives full flexibility to developers to operate at the abstraction layer they choose.

 Maintain API definition repository
 ----------------------------------

-The Protobuf definition of the service is language agnostic, so the repository containing the Protobuf files can be created within the top-level Ansys GitHub organization.
-Every update of the Protobuf files follows a standard pull request process as a sanity-check for API definition accuracy.
-Language specific packages can be generated for each merge or on a set cadence.
+Because the Protobuf definition of the service is language agnostic, the repository containing the Protobuf files can be created within the top-level Ansys GitHub organization.
+Every update of the Protobuf files follows a standard pull request process as a sanity check for API definition accuracy.
+Language- specific packages can be generated for each merge or on a set cadence.

 Managing Protobuf definitions for Python clients